Financial Aid Tax Information

-When a student completes a Free Application for Federal Student Aid (FAFSA), the FAFSA may get selected for verification, which means the Office of Student Financial Aid must “verify” that the information provided on the FAFSA matches the student (and spouse, if applicable) and/or parents’ actual data on tax returns and other documents.
+When a student completes a Free Application for Federal Student Aid (FAFSA), the FAFSA may get selected for verification, which means the Office of Student Financial Aid must verify that the information provided on the FAFSA matches the data on tax returns and other documents.

-To help reduce the likelihood that your FAFSA is selected for verification, we encourage all students and parents to use the IRS Data Retrieval Tool to answer the income information question on the FAFSA.
-The IRS data retrieval process will display your tax information from the IRS and allow you to import it into your FAFSA.
+To reduce the likelihood that your FAFSA is selected for verification,use the IRS Data Retrieval Tool for both students and parents, to answer the income information question on the FAFSA.
 This process will prompt you and/or your parent to enter your PIN and link to the IRS web site.

 You currently owe taxes and have not paid the IRS in full

 You may have filed your FAFSA prior to submitting your taxes using the “Will File” status and estimated your tax information.
 After the appropriate amount of time after filing your taxes, you are still able to “Make a FAFSA Correction” on your FAFSA to use the IRS data retrieval tool.
-Login to FAFSA.gov, update your filing status to “Already Completed” and use the IRS data retrieval tool to update your tax information.
 Click here for a video of easy instructions.

 You may also be required to verify the following data (if applicable):

 - Documentation of Food Stamp benefits (also known as SNAP) received in previous years.

 - If child support was paid, the total amount paid, the name of the person who received the child support and the name of the child(ren) for whom it was paid.